kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 2. ad level config - configuration for adUnit/params/options and timeout can configure per an ad or for all ads

-Prebid can use as pre-roll/mid-roll/post-roll return list of ads and use as waterfall
+Prebid can use as pre-roll/mid-roll/post-roll return list of ads and use as waterfall Here is sample for midroll position 60 and url provided will be the fallback for prebid configuration.

 ```js
 const config = {